HoussamGhandour/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 In this section, our team outlines a future statistical analysis to quantify how MechaCar performs against its competition.

-**1) What metric or metrics are you going to test?**
+**1) What metric or metrics are you going to test?**</p>
-The metrics that our team are interested to study are: fuel efficiency, cost, safety rating, and sales **2) What is the null hypothesis or alternative hypothesis?**
+  The metrics that our team are interested to study are: fuel efficiency, cost, safety rating, and sales **2) What is the null hypothesis or alternative hypothesis?**</p>
   For each metric:
   null hypothesis H0: Similar means
   Alternative hypothesis Ha: Different means
 **3) What statistical test would you use to test the hypothesis?
-And why?**
+And why?**</p>
-Perform a two-Sample t-Test to examine whether the means are different or similar **4) What data is needed to run the statistical test?**
+  Perform a two-Sample t-Test to examine whether the means are different or similar **4) What data is needed to run the statistical test?**</p>
   The data needed are the metrics for MechaCar and its competitors.
 Early assumptions on significance level should be taken.